LennyTechiq/LennyTechiq/README.md

 - 👋 Hi, I’m @LennyTechiq
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning face recognition with react
+- 🌱 I’m currently learning restAPI with java

 <!---
 LennyTechiq/LennyTechiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.